Labradorite

 Golden Labradorite has golden and coppery highlights.

-Black Labradorite reveals soft metallic sparkles.
+Black labradorite reveals soft metallic flashes.

 Green Labradorite displays lamellae with greenish labradorescence.